The Convergence of Robotic Process Automation RPA and Smart AI Bots

 - It focuses on back-office processes governed by rules and business logic, for example in the areas of finance, operations, production, HR, and distribution departments

 - It lacks the flexibility to adapt quickly to changes or exception-handling

 - Finally, RPA implementations are generally IT-led with some input from the business

 Where the confusion between RPA software and Chatbots comes in is that both are strongly associated with robots or ‘bots’.
-In the case of RPA bots, these are process automation bots and in the case of Conversational AI, these are conversational AI bots (often also referred to as conversational bots, AI bots, chatbots, or digital assistants).
+In the case of RPA bots, these are process automation bots and in the case of Conversational AI bots, these are conversational AI bots (often also referred to as conversational bots, AI bots, chatbots, or digital assistants).
 RPA bots don’t have a chat element whereas chatbots rely on natural language technologies to emulate human-like conversations.
 In the early days of chatbot technology, these were often characterized as digital assistants that responded to simple Q&A-type requests.
 Now they have evolved to be much smarter conversational bots that can automate complex flows and tasks, detect sentiment, respond to context switching, and handle multi-turn digital journeys.

 The key characteristics of Conversational AI are:

 - Any user-centered procedure or journey that is launched or carried out using speech (phone, physical, or voice-activated devices) or message qualifies (text, chat, email, web, etc).